Your membership has expired

 Soundbars

-The Sony Bravia Theater Bar 6 is a 3.1.2-channel soundbar that delivers satisfying sound, so it’s a good choice for both movies and music.
+The Sony Bravia Theater Bar 6 is $50 off its last big sale price, so this is a great time to invest in a soundbar.
+Plus, it’s a 3.1.2-channel soundbar that delivers satisfying sound, so it’s a good choice for both movies and music.
 This model supports both Dolby Atmos and DTS:X immersive sound, and its main enclosure has upfiring drivers for height sounds.
 It has Bluetooth wireless connectivity for streaming audio from a portable device.

 Air Purifiers

-The portable Blue Pure 211i Max features an indicator light to alert you when you need to change or clean the filter.
-It also has a dirt sensor and four speeds.
-On its higher setting, it’s terrific at removing dust, pollen, and smoke, but expect a bit of noise.
-Try it on low and you’ll have more quiet while still experiencing top-notch results.
-This model is designed for use in a large space of 350 to 650 square feet and costs about $109 a year to maintain—just more than half that of the Pure 211+.
+The portable Blue Pure 211i Max does a terrific job removing dust, pollen, and smoke on its higher setting, but expect a bit of noise.
+Try it on low for quieter (and top-notch) results.
+This model is designed for use in a large space of 350 to 650 square feet and costs about $109 a year to maintain.
 It also weighs just 17 pounds, making it easy to move around.
-CR members found Blueair air purifiers highly reliable and were quite satisfied with their purchase.

 Vacuums and Carpet Cleaners